JimsBots.com

 A record you can point to

-A timestamped daily brief doubles as evidence your team was paying attention — handy when security review or an audit asks what you were watching.
+A timestamped brief doubles as evidence your team was paying attention — handy when security review or an audit asks what you were watching.

 Rules with deadlines